marijnh/Eloquent-JavaScript/16_game.md

 In [Chapter ?](dom#sin_cos), we saw that `Math.sin` gives us the y-coordinate of a point on a circle.
-That coordinate goes back and forth in a smooth wave form as we move along the circle, which makes the sine function useful for modeling a wavy motion.
+That coordinate goes back and forth in a smooth waveform as we move along the circle, which makes the sine function useful for modeling a wavy motion.

 {{index pi}}